Barca545/dcw-appearances-viewer/README.md

 - Only the first synopsis from an issue is shown.
 - The Dropdown that includes all the earths preloaded is very tempermental.
 - (Dev) Sometimes preload disappears from the `.vite/build` directory.
 It is annoying and why is unclear.
 Reloading will return it.
+- Changing the theme in settings changes the window size and position.